peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Heaps are efficient data structures for maintaining priority queues, performing sorting algorithms, and solving various algorithmic problems efficiently.

 ### Linked List Data Structure inn Python
 A linked list is a linear data structure consisting of a sequence of elements called nodes.
 Each node contains two parts: the data and a reference (or pointer) to the next node in the sequence.
 Unlike arrays, linked lists do not have a fixed size, and elements can be dynamically allocated and deallocated.
 Linked lists can be singly linked (each node has a reference to the next node) or doubly linked (each node has references to both the next and previous nodes).
 Linked lists are used in various applications such as implementing dynamic data structures, managing memory efficiently, and representing sequences of data.
-Here's a detailed overview of linked lists in Python with extensive examples:
+Here has a detailed overview of linked lists in Python with extensive examples:

 ### Singly Linked List Implementation: